Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 3. Equipment, Tools, and Supplies

-Consider the following examples of delivery equipment for tax deductions
+Consider the following examples of delivery equipment that you can claim as DoorDash tax deductions:

 • Hot bags and insulated packaging